Clownacy/clownmdemu/README.md

 # Compiling

-ClownMDEmu can be built using CMake, however it should not be hard to make it use a different build system if necessary as the emulator's build process is not complicated.
+ClownMDEmu can be built using CMake, however it should not be hard to make the core use a different build system if necessary as its build process is not complicated.

-Be aware that this repo uses Git submodules: use `git submodule update --init` to pull in these submodules before compiling.
+Be aware that this repo uses Git submodules; use `git submodule update --init` to pull in these submodules before compiling.